puleos/object-hash/readme.markdown

 Add an object to the hash table.
 Supports parameters or a single array.

 ## hashTable.getValue(hashKey);
-Retrive the object value by hashKey.
+Retrive the objects value from the table by hash key.

 ## hashTable.getCount(hashKey);
-Retrieve the a counter representing the number of times an object was added to the table.
+Retrieve a counter representing the number of times an object was added to the table.

 ## hashTable.hasKey(hashKey);
-Returns true if the specified hash is in the hashTable.
+Returns true if the specified hash is in the hash table.

 ## hashTable.toArray();
-Returns an array of the HashTable contents in the following format:
+Returns an array of the hash table contents in the following format:
 ```
 [ {hash:'14fa461bf4b98155e82adc86532938553b4d33a9',
     count: 2, value: {foo: 'bar', baz: true }},
   {hash:'14fa461bf4b98155e82adc86532938553b4d33a9',
     count: 1, value: {foo: 'bar', baz: true }} ]
 ```
+!Note: in when the excludeValues option is set, the `value` of the hash table is an array of objects with matching keys.

 ## hashTable.reset();
 Clears contents of the hashTable.